markbaindesign/wp-foobot-api/README.md

 ## WordPress Setup

 * Log into WordPress and activate the plugin.
-* Once the plugin is activated, go to `Settings > Discussion` and add your Foobot API key.
+* Once the plugin is activated, go to `Settings > Discussion` and add your Foobot API username and API key.
+* Use the shortcode `[foobot-show-data device="foo"]`, where "foo" is your device name, to show the world your AQ data!

 ## Testing